pkp/pkp-docs/upgrade-guide/en/index.md

      - Register an author
      - Get a registration email
      - Login with the new user
-5. Complete the edotiral workflow
+5. Complete the editorial workflow
     - As a Journal Manager:
         - Create a new testing journal
         - Register your new user as an author in the testing journal